Tinkerforge/doc/en/source/Partners.rst

   .. container:: partnerdisclaimer

-    :sup:`All other brand names and trademarks are the property of their respective owners and are used for descriptive purposes only.`
+    All other brand names and trademarks are the property of their respective owners and are used for descriptive purposes only.